THE KARATE KID (1984)

 MOVIE TRAILER AND REVIEW

-As its title would suggest, The Karate Kid is a martial arts drama.
-Released in 1984, the movie received a positive response from critics and was a box office success
+As its title would suggest, The Karate Kid is a martial arts drama which was released in 1984.
+The movie received a mainly positive response from critics and was a box office success

 The plot revolves around an Italian high school senior, Daniel Larusso, trying to fit in with a community mainly made up of blonde surfer dudes.
 Daniel and his Mum move to Resada in Los Angeles, and a friendly neighbour, Freddy Ferrandez, invites Daniel to a beach party.
 Here he meets up with a high school cheerleader, Ali Mills.
 They soon fall in love, but Ali's ex-boyfriend (a top karate student) becomes jealous, and starts to harass Daniel using his gang of friends from the training school as back-up.

 Daniel is beaten-up by the gang at a Halloween party, but is rescued by an elderly gardener/caretaker, Kesuke Miyagi, who uses his karate skills to fight off the boys.

 Daniel and Miyagi discover that the gang's violent attitude is being stirred-up by their teacher, John Kreese.
 They meet up with him to try and stop the bullying, but instead, Kreese challenges Daniel to a duel with Johnny.
 Miyagi suggests that Daniel should enter the all valley under 18 karate tournament, where he can compete with Johnny and the other Cobra Kai students, so long as the bullying ceases.
 Kreese agrees, but warns the pair that if they fail to turn up, then they will both become targets.